davideicardi/es4kafka/README.md

 - disadvantages:
     - quite hard to find good examples
     - reset state can be difficult
+- It should be used for all Kafka-to-Kafka pipelines

 Why Akka Http?
 - Good framework for REST API with a rich ecosystem (Akka, Akka Stream, Alpakka, ...)

+Why Akka Stream?
+- Framework for executing arbitrary streaming pipelines
-- We can use Akka also for Kafka ingestion and for distribution, see [Alpakka](https://doc.akka.io/docs/alpakka/current/index.html))
+- We can use Akka for Kafka load and export
+- Multiple connectors available: see [Alpakka](https://doc.akka.io/docs/alpakka/current/index.html))
 - Akka Stream can substitute Kafka Streams in certain scenarios

 Why AVRO?